Kosnita's theorem

+Kosnita point of an arbitrary triangle.

 In Euclidean geometry, Kosnita's theorem is a property of certain circles associated with an arbitrary triangle.

-Let $ABC$ be an arbitrary triangle, $O$ its circumcenter and $O_a,O_b,O_c$ are the circumcenters of three triangles $OBC$, $OCA$, and $OAB$ respectively.
-The theorem claims that the three straight lines $AO_a$, $BO_b$, and $CO_c$ are concurrent.
-This result was established by the Romanian mathematician Cezar Coşniţă (1910-1962).
+Let △ABC be an arbitrary triangle, O its circumcenter and O_{a}, O_{b}, O_{c} are the circumcenters of three triangles △OBC, △OCA, and △OAB respectively.
+The theorem asserts that the three straight lines AO_{a}, BO_{b}, and CO_{c} are concurrent.
+This result was established by the Romanian mathematician Cezar Coşniţă (1910–1962).

 Their point of concurrence is known as the triangle's Kosnita point (named by Rigby in 1997).
 It is the isogonal conjugate of the nine-point center.
-It is triangle center $X(54)$ in Clark Kimberling's list.
-This theorem is a special case of Dao's theorem on six circumcenters associated with a cyclic hexagon in.
+It is triangle center X(54) in Clark Kimberling's list.